matthewgthomas/saami-norms/README.md

 # Saami social norms - analysis code
-Code and data to replicate "The narrow gap between norms and cooperative behaviour in a reindeer herding community" (Thomas, Bårdsen, Næss - in prep)
+Code and data to replicate "The narrow gap between norms and cooperative behaviour in a reindeer herding community" (Thomas, Bårdsen, Næss - forthcoming)

 Run the code in `run analysis.r` to replicate the results in our paper.
 (Note we use Bayesian models estimated with MCMC so your exact estimates might differ from ours.)
 Check the header of `run analysis.r` for a list of packages you'll need to install first.